authweb/aquabook-automatisation/README.md

 # React Aqualord

 This is a React application named "Aqualord" built using React.js.
-It allows users to [describe the purpose and functionality of your application].
+It allows users to [ARM for employees of the carwash complex AQUALORD].

 ## Getting Started